 God clearly explains His reasons for esteeming marriage so highly.
 He says it was He who “made them one” (Malachi 2:15).
 Marriage was God’s idea.
 If He designed it, then He gets to define it.
 Any deviation from His design is abhorrent to Him.
 Marriage is not a contract; it is a covenant.
 Divorce destroys the whole concept of covenant that is so important to God.

 In the Bible, God often provides illustrations to teach spiritual realities.
-When Abraham offered his son Isaac on the altar, it was a picture of the day, hundreds of years later, that the Lord God would offer His only Son on that same mountain (Genesis 22:9; Romans 8:32).
+When Abraham offered his son Isaac on the altar, it was a picture of the day, hundreds of years later, that the Lord God would offer His only Son (Genesis 22:9; Romans 8:32).
 When God required blood sacrifices for the forgiveness of sin, He was painting a picture of the perfect sacrifice He Himself would make on the cross (Hebrews 10:10).

 Marriage is a picture of the covenant God has with His people (Hebrews 9:15).
 A covenant is an unbreakable commitment, and God wants us to understand how serious it is.
 When we divorce someone with whom we made a covenant, it makes a mockery of the God-created concept of covenant relationship.
 The Church (those individuals who have received Jesus as Savior and Lord) is presented in Scripture as the “Bride of Christ” (2 Corinthians 11:2; Revelation 19:7-9).
 We, as His people, are “married” to Him through a covenant that He established.
 A similar illustration is used in Isaiah 54:5 of God and Israel.